Paddle Craft at BSC (SUPs and Kayaks)

 SUPs and Kayaks will be able to use the reservoir at the same time as general sailing i.e. 7 days a week with the exception of restricted times i.e. Work Party days where there is no boating and Open Meeting days.

-Any paddle/oar driven craft is classified as a powered craft under the collision regulations so SUPS/Kayaks have to give way to sail sailors however should give the paddle craft space to do so and be courteous especially if it is clear the paddler is a beginnerEXCEPT Local Rule at BSC: a c.10m wide lane has been created on the east bank, north of club SUPs & kayaks have right of way over sail in that zone.
+Any paddle/oar driven craft is classified as a powered craft under the collision regulations so SUPS/Kayaks have to give way to sail sailors, however, sailors should give the paddle craft space to do so and be courteous especially if it is clear the paddler is a beginner.

-Lease changes allows up to 10 SUPs + 10 Kayaks on water at once
+The lease allows for up to 10 SUPs + 10 Kayaks on the water at one time.

-If you are an RYA member and select Windsurfing as one of you boating interests you get free 3rdparty insurance for windsurfing and stand up paddleboarding.
+If you are an RYA member and select Windsurfing as one of you boating interests you get free Third Party Insurance for windsurfing and stand up paddleboarding.
 Note this is only for the RYA member so does not cover family (unless they are on your family RYA membership) and would not cover friends using your board.
-If you want multiple people to use your board you need to take out insurance.
+If you want multiple people to use your board you must take out insurance.

 The map of the reservior below shows the bouy placements and hazards, please ensure that your stay well clear of the wier at the south end of the reservoir and make note of the other hazards around the reservoir.